bekalue/jit-oop_java/README.md

-# jit-oop_java
-contains Jimma University lab projects
+# Object Oriented Programming with java